fhalde/chunksmith/README.md

 Designed for developers building RAG (Retrieval-Augmented Generation) pipelines, ChunkSmith provides a visual interface to see exactly *where* and *how* your documents are being split.

-## Features

-- **Visual Feedback**: Instantly see bounding boxes for every generated chunk on the actual PDF.
-- **Algorithm Playground**: Switch between different strategies (Basic, Semantic, Topic-based) on the fly.
-- **Extensible Architecture**: Easily plug in your own custom chunking logic by extending a simple Python interface.
-- **Deep Inspection**: View raw text, metadata, and spatial coordinates for every segment.

 ## Installation

 ChunkSmith is built with Python and uses `uv` for fast dependency management.